Rectifiability and tangents in a rough Riemannian setting: Introduction

-\end{enumerate} \end{enumerate} \end{theorem} The following statement summarizes the main results of Section 5 where we show that in the Riemannian setting even with very rough metric, an analogue of Preiss' theorem holds.
+\end{enumerate} \end{enumerate} \end{theorem} The first main theorem of this article, proven in Section \ref{s:densities}, shows that in the Riemannian setting (even with very rough metric) a complete analogue of Preiss' theorem holds.
+See Section \ref{s:ltan} for definitions of $\theta^{m}_{\Lambda}$ and $\Tan_{\Lambda}$.